 The Human Rights Defender Podcast

 The Human Rights Defender; a podcast series that explores the work and lives of brave individuals standing up for our human rights.
-In Season 2, aside from Spotify and Apple Podcasts, we will also be publishing episodes via Civil Rights Defenders’ Youtube channel.
+In Season 2, in addition to Spotify and Apple Podcasts, we also publish video episodes on Youtube.